 - Hospital Bereavement Director

+Click below for profile information on some of the degree's core faculty.
 For the complete list of core and adjunct faculty, see here!

 Diaconal Ministry Specialization: Students have the opportunity to combine the MA in Pastoral Studies with focused preparation for diaconal ministry.
 Requirements for the role of a deacon vary by denomination.
 The MA in Pastoral Studies degree with a Diaconal Ministry Specialization (link) fulfills Roman Catholic and Lutheran / ELCA requirements.